HIPAA – Notice of Privacy Practices Effective 10-01-2022

-Protecting the privacy and the confidentiality of patients’ personal information is important to the providers and staff at Harmony United Psychiatric Care.
-Every member of our team must abide by our commitment to privacy in the handling of personal information and be informed about the importance of privacy.
-Our Notice of Privacy Practices applies to the personal health information (PHI) of all patients that are in our possession and control.
+Protecting the privacy and the confidentiality of patient’s personal information is important to the providers and staff at Harmony United Psychiatric Care.
+Every member of our team must abide by our commitment to privacy in the handling of personal informationand are informed about the importance of privacy.
+Our Notice of Privacy Practices applies to the personal health information (PHI) of all patients that is in our possession and control.

 Identifying purposes: We ask and collect information to establish a relationship to serve your mental health needs.
 We obtain most of your information about you directly from you or from your referring physician whom you have authorized to disclose information.